Where To Go Eat & Drink & Enjoy Louisville

 Here’s where you can go eat, drink, and enjoy Louisville.
 I’m sure I left out a place or two, so just email me to remind me, and if you know of any cool places I should check out, just let me know.
 Thanks – Bernie

 Whether you’re visiting Louisville for Bourbon tours, or just visiting, this is a vibrant city with a lot of great things going on.
 You just have to know where, when and what nights to go.
-As a Louisvillian, (or Indiuckian) that prides myself on my city, this is where I go, and where I’d suggest anyone to go here in town on certain nights.
+As a Louisvillian, (or Indiuckian bringing in Southern Indiana) that prides myself on my city, this is where I go, and where I’d suggest anyone to go here in town on certain nights.

 But here are some suggestions from my personal experience.
 I’ve broken it down by areas of town.
 No place on the list is more than just a few miles away from downtown hotels, which means you can take a Lyft or Uber and to most any of these places between 5 and 15 minutes!
 You can of course use the google machine to look up menus and prices before you go, so I don’t go in to that sort of detail here.

-Not all these places have a big bourbon selection, but most all will have one that you like I’m sure.
-I’ve also listed the ones that are Certified Bonded Premises, which means that Heaven Hill Distillery and myself have certified that they carry every bottled in bond spirt available in the state of Kentucky.
-That’s about 22 Bottled In Bond offerings…If you don’t know what that is, visit my website at www.whiskeyprof.com for articles there.
+Not all hotels have a big bourbon selection, but most all will have one that you like I’m sure.
+I’ve also listed the ones that are Certified Bonded Premises, which means that Heaven Hill Distillery and myself have certified that they carry every Bottled In Bond whiskey available in the state of Kentucky.
+That’s about 30 Bottled In Bond offerings…If you don’t know what that is there is a link on this website you can access.

 The Grady – 601W.
 Main Street –A Boutique Hotel that’s only a couple years old directly diagonally across the street from the EWBE.
 Nice bar in the basement. $289 to $329/night.